-We make choices every day beaded on personal preference, whether it’s coffee versus tea or boxers versus briefs.
+We make choices every day based on personal preference: coffee versus tea, boxers versus briefs, etc.

-Some financial choices, however, aren’t so clear cut.
-After all, we can’t making spending decisions based on preference alone.
-If we did, we might all be living in luxury for a brief while before landing in bankruptcy.
+Some financial choices, however, aren’t so clear-cut.
+After all, we can’t make spending decisions based on preference alone.
+If we did, we might all be living in luxury for a brief period before landing in bankruptcy.

-An obvious, often-misunderstood example is buying a car versus leasing a new car.
-The decision to buy or lease a car seems like one of preference: Would you rather always drive a new car at a relatively low monthly payment or finance a car that you’ll drive longer, but someday own outright?
+An obvious, often misunderstood example is buying versus leasing a car.
+The decision to buy or lease a car seems like one of preference: would you rather always drive a new car at a relatively low monthly payment or finance a car that you’ll someday own outright?

-That said, many people aren’t in a position to pay cash for their cars, and auto loans make this possible.
-Leases, by contrast, allow you to drive a car for a fixed period of time (often three years), making monthly payments until the lease expires.
+That said, many people aren’t in a position to pay cash for their cars, and auto loans are the only way they can afford one.
+Leases, by contrast, allow you to drive a car for a fixed period of time (often three years) while making monthly payments until the auto lease expires.

 Why leases are so tempting

 The latter concern is important because new cars depreciate the moment you drive them off the lot.
-And whereas a lease allows you to get a new car every few years, those purchasing a new car will likely hold on to if for much longer, its value dropping with each passing year until it’s time for a trade in.
+And whereas a lease allows you to get a new car every few years, those purchasing a new car will likely hold on to it for much longer, its value dropping with each passing year until it’s time for a trade-in.
+Allyson Baumeister, a member of the Texas Society of Certified Public Accountants, says:

-“The initial cost of purchasing is higher than leasing; this includes a down payment as well as a higher monthly payment,” says Allyson Baumeister, a member of the Texas Society of Certified Public Accountants.
+“The initial cost of purchasing is higher than leasing; this includes a downpayment as well as a higher monthly payment.”

-For somebody on a budget, it’s easy to see why leases are so tempting: a brand new car and a monthly payment that’s lower than a car loan.
+For somebody on a budget, it’s easy to see why leases are so tempting: you get a brand-new car and a monthly payment that’s lower than a car loan.

 But leases are a devil in disguise.

-For one, leases have mileage limits where you’re penalized if you drive over that set amount, and can range from five to 20 cents a mile.
-It’s important to determine ahead of time how you’ll use the car (for short- or long-distance driving) and what those mileage limits are.
-A cap of 40,000 miles will allow you more wiggle room than 30,000, but you’ll pay extra up front.
+For one, leases come with a mileage limit where you’re penalized if you drive over that set amount; these penalties can range from $0.05 – $0.20 a mile.
+It’s important to determine ahead of time how you’ll use the car (for short- or long-distance driving) and what those mileage restrictions are.
+A cap of 40,000 miles will allow you more wiggle room than 30,000, but you’ll pay extra upfront.

-What’s more, a lease allows for normal wear to the car, but “if the dealership considers the condition of the vehicle to have wear and tear above that at the end of the lease, they can charge you extra,” Love says.
+What’s more, a lease allows for normal wear to the car, but “if the dealership considers the … the vehicle to have wear and tear above [normal] at the end of the lease, they can charge you extra,” Love says.
 You can get a better idea of what “normal wear” means by quizzing the car dealership and studying the lease terms.

 Why buying is better

-Another member of the Financial Literacy Commission, Clare Levison, notes that car payments will eventually end, whereas lease payments don’t until you turn in the car, leaving you with the choice of leasing again, or buying new or used.
-“With buying, eventually you will have paid the car off and no longer have the expense of the monthly payment.”
+Another member of the Financial Literacy Commission, Clare Levison, notes that car payments will eventually end, whereas lease payments won’t until you turn in the car.

-Regardless, “When you lease a car, you make payments for a specified period of time and then at the end of the term, you have nothing to show for your money,” Baumeister says, “You own nothing.
-However when you buy a car, at the end of the term, you own a car.
-You can keep that car indefinitely or sell that car for value.”
-In the meantime, though, you’ll pay increased costs to maintain the car as time goes on, though insurance rates will drop, too.
+Regardless, “When you lease a car, you make payments for a specified period of time and then at the end of the term you have nothing to show for your money,” Baumeister says.

 Is leasing ever a smart option?